 FoodSwitch is a free smartphone application designed by The George Institute for Global Health to support healthier food choices and prevent diet-related ill health.
 Its goal is to empower individuals to make healthier food choices by providing access to information and innovative tools.
+The App has been launched in the following countries:

 China’s rapid economic and social development means a dramatic increase in the consumption of packaged foods.
 Although there are policies and regulations about food nutrition labeling in China, current nutritional labels can be difficult for consumers to choose much healthier food products.
 FoodSwitch aims to provide a simplified approach and more help by using advanced mobile technology.